T R I P D E T A I L S

 H O T E L S

-For our Iron Chef tour we offer two levels of accommodation, either boutique properties or luxury accommodation.
+No surprises here, nobody knows better than we do that bikers need to sleep well at the end of the day.
+For our Iron Chef tour we offer two levels of accommodation, either boutique properties (the finest in each destination, such as the Riverside in Hoi An) or luxury properties in deluxe category rooms.
 Both classes of hotels offer the very best in each destination and in deluxe, not standard rooms.
 Below is a selection of the boutique and luxury hotels we stay at on this trip.
 Please contact us for specific information on any of these properties.

 SOFITEL METROPOLE Hanoi